SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 Annual penetration testing$80,000$160,000$320,000

-The typical-column number, $7.9M for a 50-server FedRAMP Moderate migration over 24 months, works out at $158K per workload all-in.
-That is roughly 5 to 6 times the per-workload cost of equivalent commercial cloud migration.
-The premium decomposes into: one-time 3PAO and authorisation cost ($1.1M, $22K per workload), GovCloud pricing premium over commercial ($580K, $11.6K per workload), FedRAMP-specific labour ($1.5M, $30K per workload), and the broader compliance overhead applied across all line items.
+The typical-column number, $7.45M for a 50-server FedRAMP Moderate migration over 24 months, works out at $149K per workload all-in.
+That is roughly 5 times the per-workload cost of equivalent commercial cloud migration.
+The premium decomposes into: one-time 3PAO and authorisation cost (roughly $0.7M, the 3PAO assessment fee being only $200K of it), GovCloud pricing premium over commercial ($580K, $11.6K per workload), FedRAMP-specific labour ($1.5M, $30K per workload), and the broader compliance overhead applied across all line items.

 Annual ongoing cost after authorisation